ganapathi7869/projects/django/devsearch/README.md

  ***8. RESTful api(with authentication):*** User can get project details through the api.
 One can also give feedback for a project through this.

  ***9. Gmail:*** Sending mail to reset password and also to send welcome note after registering.

+***10. Likes & Comments:*** User can upvote or downvote projects and also can give review for other's projects.

  | ![](https://github.com/ganapathi7869/projects/blob/main/django/devsearch/static/images/demo/profiles1.JPG) |
  | -------- |